AutodeskAILab/Fusion360GalleryDataset/tools/fusion360gym/README.md

     ```
     - `revert`: Revert to the target design before executing the extrude actions.

+#### Randomized Construction
+Randomized construction of new designs by sampling existing designs in Fusion 360 Gallery, in support of generations of semi-synthetic data.
+- `get_distributions_from_dataset(data_dir, filter, split_file)`: gets a list of distributions from the provided dataset.
+    - `data_dir`: the local directory where the human designs are saved.
+    - `filter` (optional): a boolean to whether exclude test file data or not.
+The default value is `True`.
+    - `split_file` (required if `filter` is `True`): a json file to separate training and testing dataset.
+The official train/test split is contained in the file `train_test.json`.
+    - Returns a list of distributions in the following format:
+    ```
+    {"num_faces": NUM_FACES_DISTRIBUTION, "num_extrusions": NUM_EXTRUSIONS_DISTRIBUTION, ...}
+    ```
+    - Currently we support the following distributions:
+        - `sketch_plane`: the starting sketch place distribution
+        - `num_faces`: the number of faces distribution
+        - `num_extrusions`: the number of extrusions distribution
+        - `length_sequences`: the length of sequences distribution
+        - `num_curves`: the number of curves distribution
+        - `num_bodies`: the number of bodies distribution
+        - `sketch_areas`: the sketch areas distribution
+        - `profile_areas`: the profile areas distribution
+- `get_distribution_from_json(json_file)`: returns a list of distributions saved in the given json file.
+    - `json_file`: a json file that contains the distributions acquired from `get_distributions_from_dataset()`.
+- `distribution_sampling(distributions, parameters)`: samples distribution-matching parameters for one design from the distributions.
+    - `distributions`: is the list of the distributions returned by `get_distributions_from_dataset()` or `get_distribution_from_json()`.
+    - `parameters`(optional): a list of parameters to be sampled, e.g. `['num_faces', 'num_extrusions']`.
+        - If not specified, all the parameters in the list will be sampled.
+    - Returns a list of values w.r.t. the input parameters, e.g. `{"num_faces": 4, "num_extrusions": 2}`.
+- `sample_design(data_dir, filter, split_file)`: randomly samples a json file from the given dataset.
+    - the input parameters are the same as `get_distributions_from_dataset()`.
+    - Returns the sampled json data and the file directory.
+- `sample_sketch(json_data, sampling_type, area_distribution)`: samples one sketch from the provided design.
+    - `json_data`: is the entire design data structure from the json file.
+    - `sampling_type`: a string with the values defining the type of sampling:
+        - `random`: returns a sketch randomly sampled from all the sketches in the design.
+        - `deterministic`: returns the largest sketch in the design.
+        - `distributive`: returns a sketch that its area is in the distribution of the provided dataset.
+    - `area_distribution`: is the `sketch_areas` distribution returned by `get_distributions_from_dataset()` or `get_distribution_from_json()`.
+Only required if the sampling type is `distributive`.
+    - Returns the sampled sketch data to be reconstructed.
+- `sample_profiles(sketch_data, max_number_profiles, sampling_type, area_distribution)`: samples a group of profiles from the provided sketch.
+    - `sketch_data`: is the sketch entity data structure from the json data.
+    - `max_number_profiles`: an integer indicating the maximum number of profiles to be sampled.
+If the value is more than the number of profiles in the sketch, the value switches to the number of profiles in the sketch.
+    - `sampling_type`: a string with the values defining the type of sampling:
+        - `random`: returns profiles randomly sampled from the sketch.
+        - `deterministic`: returns profiles that are larger than the average profiles in the sketch.
+        - `distributive`: returns profiles that the areas are larger than the area sampled from the distribution.
+    - `area_distribution`: is the `profile_areas` distribution returned by `get_distributions_from_dataset()` or `get_distribution_from_json()`.
+Only required if the sampling type is `distributive`.
+    - Returns a list of profile data to be extruded.

 #### Export
 Export the existing design in a number of formats.
 - `mesh(file)`: Retreive a mesh in .obj or .stl format and write it to the local file provided.